 Not only that, but technical debt would be non-existent and the need to remediate would be absent.
 Making any change to the application would be so much faster.
 Instead of constant re-work, developers could be spending more time on innovation and solving interesting and important problems.

 As code follows best practices, imagine how easy and pleasant it would be to own this source.
 Collective code ownership would become the norm–generating emulation and collaboration between developers.

 Developers spend most of their time reading and writing code, and having this code clean would mean a significant upgrade to their work environment.

-A clean codebase would make it easier to introduce changes.
+A clean codebase would make it easier to introduce changes in a clear, readable and understandable way.
 No more tangled or rigid code and no more fear or frustration around it.
 The ‘soft’ attribute of code can continue to support changes in business without the need for it to be replaced (which can be costly and disruptive for organizations).